Introduction: Ultimate Lego Raspberry Pi Case

-I love Lego and I love Raspberry Pi so I thought I would make my own customisable case for my 2B so I could adapt it according to whatever peripherals I needed at the time.
-Besides, I needed a rest from product testing for ZenPlugs and breaking world records!
+Lego has to be one of the greatest inventions of the 20th century and the Raspberry Pi has to be one of the greatest of the 21st so I thought I would mheld them together and make my own customisable case for my 2B.
+By making my own I can adapt it according to whatever peripherals I needed at the time.

 So what makes this the Ultimate Lego Raspberry Pi Case?